cocide/PlasmaTrim-CLI/README.md

 -------------------------------------
 * Network support
     * I really want it to support some form of mDNS autodiscovery, the idea being that any application which supports this protocol will just 'find' the PlasmaTrims automatically
-    * Needs better consistancy and reliabilty on the server side
+    * Needs better consistency and reliability on the server side
 * On the fly control of multiple units
     * Not sure how well this is working currently, time for others to test.
     * Currently this only works with non-network mode.
 I need to re-work how it syncs between the devices to allow it to be useful as a library function